Springdale Historic District (New Hope, Pennsylvania)

 The Springdale Historic District is a national historic district that is located in New Hope, Bucks County, Pennsylvania.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 This district includes twenty-nine contributing buildings that are located in a rural industrial area in the borough of New Hope.
 Notable buildings include the Heath House/Huffnagle-Hood Mansion and grist mill, the James Magill House (1790), a three-story stone textile mill, the Conrad Hartman Store (c.
 1820), and small single-family dwellings for Black and unskilled laborers.

-It was added to the National Register of Historic Places in 1985.